BobKerns/BobKerns.github.io/pages/do-old-people-understand-tech-of-today.md

 But we don’t see on TV “Live via satellite” anymore, as we did in my youth, news reporting bringing us video at extraordinary expense.

-That’s because we’ve criss-crossed the ocean with fiber optic cables — sending vast amounts of data through tiny fibers of glass by shining lasers through them.
+That’s because we’ve crisscrossed the ocean with fiber optic cables — sending vast amounts of data through tiny fibers of glass by shining lasers through them.

+// Image to be added

 As a young man, I had occasion to phone to Greece (as well as send those lightweight airmail letters).
 It was hugely expensive — now you can talk for an hour for $0.60.
 Or email or Skype for free!